-'The Lord is good unto them that wait for Him.'---LAM. iii.
-25.
+The LORD is good unto them that wait for him.-Lamentations 3:25

-'THERE is none good but God.'
-'His goodness is in the heavens.'
-'Oh how great is Thy goodness, which Thou hast laid up for them that fear Thee!'
-'Oh, taste and see that the Lord is good !'
+There is none good but God (Matt.
+19:17).
+His goodness is in the heavens.
+"Oh how great is thy goodness, which thou hast laid up for them that fear thee" (Ps.
+31:19).
+"O taste and see that the LORD is good" (Ps.
+34:8).
 And here is now the true way of entering into and rejoicing in this goodness of God-waiting upon Him.
-The Lord is good-even His children often do not know it, for they wait not in quietness for Him to reveal it.
-But to those who persevere in waiting, whose souls do wait, it will come true.
+The Lord is good-even His children often do not know it, for they do not wait in quietness for Him to reveal it.
+But, to those who persevere in waiting, whose souls do wait, it will come true.
 One might think that it is just those who have to wait who might doubt it.
-But this is only when they do not wait, but grow impatient.
-The truly waiting ones will all have to say, 'The Lord is good to them that wait for Him.'
-Wouldst thou fully know the goodness of God, give thyself more than ever to a life of waiting on Him.
+But, this is only when they do not wait, but grow impatient.
+The truly waiting ones will all say, "The LORD is good unto them that wait for him."
+If you want to fully know the goodness of God, give yourself more than ever to a life of waiting on Him.

-At our first entrance into the school of waiting upon God, the heart is chiefly set upon the blessings which we wait for.
-God graciously uses our need and desire for help to educate us for something higher than we were thinking of.
-We were seeking gifts; He, the Giver. longs to give Himself and to satisfy the soul with His goodness.
+At our first entrance into the school of waiting upon God, the heart is mainly set on the blessings which we wait for.
+God graciously uses our needs and desires for help to educate us for something higher than we were thinking of.
+We were seeking gifts; He, the Giver, longs to give Himself and to satisfy the soul with His goodness.
 It is just for this reason that He often withholds the gifts, and that the time of waiting is made so long.
-He is all the time seeking to win the heart of His child for Himself.
-He wishes that we should not only say. when He bestows the gift, How good is God ! but that long ere it comes, and even if it never comes, we should all the time be experiencing: It is good that a man should quietly wait: 'The Lord is good to them that wait for Him.'
+He is constantly seeking to win the heart of His child for Himself.
+He wishes that we would not only say, when He bestows the gift, "How good is God!" but that long before it comes, and even if it never comes, we should all the time be experiencing: it is good that a man should quietly wait.
+"The LORD is good unto them that wait for him."

-What a blessed life the life of waiting then becomes, the continual worship of faith, ador ing and trusting His goodness.
-As the soul learns its secret, every act or exercise of waiting just becomes a quiet entering into the goodness of God, to let it do its blessed work and satisfy our every need.
-And every experience of God's goodness gives the work of waiting new attractiveness, and instead of only taking refuge but in time of need, there comes a great longing to wait continually and all the day.
-And however duties and engagements occupy the time and the mind, the soul gets more familiar with the secret art of always waiting.
+What a blessed life the life of waiting then becomes, the continual worship of faith, adoring, and trusting His goodness.
+As the soul learns its secret, every act or exercise of waiting becomes just a quiet entering into the goodness of God, to let it do its blessed work and satisfy our every need.
+And, every experience of God's goodness gives new attractiveness to the work of waiting.
+Instead of only taking refuge in time of need, there comes a great longing to wait continually and all day.
+And, however duties and engagements occupy the time and the mind, the soul gets more familiar with the secret art of always waiting.
 Waiting becomes the habit and disposition, the very second nature and breath of the soul.

-Dear Christian! do you not begin to see that waiting is not one among a number of Christian virtues, to be thought of from time to time, but that it expresses that disposition which lies at the very root of the Christian life !
-It gives a higher value and a new power to our prayer and worship, to our faith and surrender, because it links us, in unalterable dependence, to God Himself.
-And it gives us the unbroken enjoyment of the goodness of God : 'The Lord is good to them that wait for Him.'
+Dear Christian, begin to see that waiting is not one among a number of Christian virtues, to be thought of from time to time.
+But, it expresses that disposition that lies at the very root of the Christian life.
+It gives a higher value and a new power to our prayers and worship, to our faith and surrender, because it links us, in unalterable dependence, to God Himself.
+And, it gives us the unbroken enjoyment of the goodness of God: "The LORD is good unto them that wait for him."